-A common issue in most divorce cases is what to do with the marital residence.
+A common issue in most divorce cases, along with a long list of other issues that must be dealt with in a Texas divorce, is what to do with the marital residence.
 If the parties rent their residence this is not a big issue, but in most divorce cases there will be owned real estate that must be dealt with.

 Two Most Common Ways to Handle

 While every case is different and there are many unique and unusual sets of circumstances, for most cases there are only two realistic divorce outcomes when it comes to the house.
 Either the house gets sold and the proceeds from the sale split (usually on some percentage basis) or either the husband or the wife is awarded the house along with the debt attached to the house.

 When one spouse is awarded a house that has significant equity the other spouse will want an offset from some other asset.
 As a simple example, let’s say a couple has a house with $100,000 in equity and their only other asset is a 401k account in husband’s name worth $100,000.
 If wife was awarded the house and husband was awarded the entire 401k account, it would be a 50/50 property division.
 If instead neither party wanted the house and they put it on the market they could then split the net proceeds from the sale of the house 50/50 and also split the 401k 50/50.
 That would also be a 50/50 division.

 What Real Estate Documents are Used to Transfer the House?

 If instead of selling one spouse is awarded the house then in a typical case this requires just two real estate transfer documents.
 These should normally be done at the time of divorce along with the Divorce Decree and other transfer documents.
 The first document is a “Special Warranty Deed.”
 This document is signed by the spouse who is not getting the house and in effect it says that the other spouse is now the 100% owner of the house (subject to the debt secured by the house).